Kip Wotkyns

 Brenden Kendall

-Brendan Kendall, Ph.D., is an associate professor and associate chair in the Department of Communication Studies at Metropolitan State University of Denver.
+Brendan Kendall, Ph.D., is a professor and associate chair in the Department of Communication Studies at Metropolitan State University of Denver.
 His areas of expertise are in organizational communication, focusing on workplace and professional communication.

 Kendall began teaching at MSU Denver in 2015 where he is also serving as co-chairperson and team lead for the President’s Transition Sustainability Team and the President’s Advisory council of Academic Effectiveness and Student Success.
 In addition to MSU Denver, he consults for Assemble Consulting, LLC and Museo de las Americas of Denver.
 Kendall also provides leadership and presentation coaching as a freelance consultant.